-In addition, the Tribunal stated that the rebate should be for the difference in charges between the first and second tier for consumption less than 80kL per capita.
+In addition, the Tribunal believes the rebate should be for the difference in charges between the first and second tier for consumption less than 80kL per capita.
+For ease of calculation, the Tribunal intends to develop a rebate calculator for use by the welfare agencies.